-The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through other comprehensive income ("FVOCI"), financial assets and financial liabilities at fair value through profit or loss ("FVTPL").
+The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss ("FVTPL").

 The preparation of financial statements in conformity with MFRS requires the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported financial year.
 It also requires Directors to exercise their judgement in the process of applying the Company's accounting policies.
 Although these estimates and judgement are based on the Directors' best knowledge of current events and actions, actual results may differ.